dapasa/aws-challenge/README.md

 - Runing over NGINX web server (Required)
 - Make documentation for each step
 - Automate with CloudFormation (Optional)
-- Use Configuration managemente tool (Puppet, Chef or Ansible) (Optional)
+- Use Configuration managemente tool (like Puppet, Chef or Ansible) (Optional)
 - Load Balancer configuration (Optional)
-- Run the NGINX server un dockerization (Optional)
+- Run the NGINX server with docker system (Optional)

 ### **Prerequisites**:

 * [Install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/aws-get-started)
 * [Install AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
-* AWS Account - It will provide for the Author of it
+* AWS Account - It will provide by email to the requestor

 ### **Infrastructure design and execution:**

 #### **Design** ####

 Trying to cover the most of the required items, it was designed with the bellow configuration.
-I will describe it in the bellow list in order from the frontend (internet) to the backend (nginx server):
+I will describe in order from the frontend (internet) to the backend (nginx server):

-- One AWS internet gateway to point the inbound traffic to the VPC
+- AWS internet gateway to point the inbound traffic to the VPC
 - AWS VPC with two availability zones and two public subnets (assigned one per each zone)
-- AWS ELB for Applications with a listener on 80 port and tharget group targeting to two AWS EC2 instances
+- AWS ELB for Applications with a listener on 80 port and target group targeting to two AWS EC2 instances
-- Two AWS EC2 instances with Ubuntu Server 20.04 (AMI for free tier offering) and public ip just for pourpose to his challenge to access on each instace without a private vpn connection.
+- Two AWS EC2 instances with Ubuntu Server 20.04 (AMI for free tier offering).
+Each instace have a public ip address.
+This was configured with public ip only for the purpose of this challenge to access on each instace without a private vpn connection.
 - Each instance have a ningx server running in docker container with a custom content.
-Just for the pourpose of this challenge each instance show the hostname that in this case is the private ip of each.
+Just for the purpose of this challenge each instance shows the hostname that in this case is the private ip of each one.
 - A security group to allow only the http and ssh connections

-It configuration that is easy to create with the execution steps in the next topic, have a special bash script that start the instalation and configuration for the web server.
+this configuration that is easy to create with the execution steps described in the next topic, have a special bash script that starts the instalation and configuration for the web server.

-As part of the EC2 start have a script (makeserver.sh) with each step to install and configure the docker system, download the nginx image for docker, configuring ports and volumes to store the custome web content.
+On the EC2 start, a script (makeserver.sh) is added. this script have each step to install and configure the docker system.
+Download the nginx image for docker, configuring ports and volumes to store the custome web content.

-It script left a installation log on /var/log with the name of **infra_install.log** that we could check in two way:
+It script make a installation log on /var/log with the name of **infra_install.log** that we could check in two way:

 1. Make a ssh conection to each EC2 instance and check specifically the log in the path mentioned on top.